-Students study a variety of dance styles, including hip-hop and jazz.
+Students study a variety of dance styles, including modern and contemporary dance as well as popular styles.
 They choreograph dances by manipulating and combining the elements of dance, choreographic devices, form and production elements to communicate their choreographic intent.

 Students choreograph, rehearse and perform dances, demonstrating technical and expressive skills appropriate to the genre and style.
 They also analyse and evaluate dances they make, perform and view.
 Students will experience workshops in various styles led by the classroom teacher and industry professionals.